Casepin

 On March 21, 2009, at approximately 1:08 p.m., Oakland Police Department Sergeant Mark Dunakin and Officer John Hege conducted a routine traffic stop of Lovelle Mixon near 74th Avenue and MacArthur Boulevard in East Oakland.
 Mixon, a 26-year-old convicted felon wanted on a no-bail warrant for a parole violation, opened fire with a 9mm semiautomatic pistol without warning, shooting both officers, then exited his vehicle and fired additional shots into them at close range before fleeing on foot.
 Sergeant Dunakin died at the scene; Officer Hege was mortally wounded and died three days later, on March 24, after being declared brain dead and having his organs donated.

 An intensive manhunt involving roughly 200 officers from multiple agencies followed.
 A local resident identified Mixon's location as his sister's apartment on 74th Avenue, information that was relayed to Lieutenant Christopher Mufarreh, who ordered a SWAT team to the scene.
 At 3:02 p.m., SWAT officers raided the apartment.
-In a poorly lit room, Mixon, who had obtained an SKS carbine, shot and mortally wounded Sergeant Ervin Romans and wounded Sergeant Pat Gonzales in the shoulder.
+In a poorly lit room, Mixon, identified as the assailant who had obtained an SKS carbine, shot and mortally wounded Sergeant Ervin Romans and wounded Sergeant Pat Gonzales in the shoulder.
 As officers pushed into a bedroom, Mixon shot and mortally wounded Sergeant Daniel Sakai.
 Gonzales was struck in the head by a bullet deflected by his helmet.
 Gonzales and Alameda County Sheriff's Deputy Derek Pope then returned fire, killing Mixon at 3:20 p.m.

 In total, four Oakland police officers were killed: Sergeant Mark Dunakin, Officer John Hege, Sergeant Ervin Romans, and Sergeant Daniel Sakai.
 Sergeant Pat Gonzales was wounded but survived.
 Mixon had an extensive criminal history dating to age 13, including a prior felony conviction for assault with a deadly weapon and armed robbery.
 Investigators later determined through DNA evidence, reported in May 2009, that Mixon had raped a 12-year-old girl in February 2009 and had robbed and raped two women on the morning of the shootings, hours before the traffic stop.